GJasonAnderson/fps-leader/docs/movement.md

 # Movement Conference | July 11-15
 <a class="btn btn-default btn-block" href="https://movementconf.com/" role="button"><span id="MyTimer"></span></a>
 Movement Conference is more than an event; it's a spark to an awakening in the next generation!
-Discover more details at [ **the official Movement Conference website** ]( https://movementconf.com/ ).
+Discover more details at [ **the official Movement Conference website.** ]( https://movementconf.com/ )
 ### Registration
 [ **Movement Registration** ]( https://www.universe.com/events/movement-conference-2018-tickets-knoxville-17QGJL ) is FREE for FPS Leaders when you use the promo code `OWNER18`.